tegacodes/speculative-bureaucracy/extensionTutorial.md

 ###Example 4: CSS

 * Modifies the CSS of the page.
 Need to add in ```!important ``` to override existing css.
-* Check manifest file to see which page this will work on
+* Set the manifest file to define which page this will work on.

 ###Example 5: Find and Replace

-* Simple find and replace example.
+* Simple find and replace example using a content script and a basic regex.

 ###Example 6: Background scripts